-B5. supply posn Supply Position.
-Range: -99 to 99 in 1/203 inch.
+85. supply_posn -99 - 99 in 1/203 inch.
 0 is the default.
 Adjusts the machine to print at the vertical 0,0 point on the supply.
 This adjustment accounts for mechanical tolerances from machine to machine.
 The supply position adjustment only needs to be made on the initial machine setup.
 Adjust the supply position if formats do not start at the 0,0 point on the supply.
 Increase the supply position to move print up, decrease to move print down on the label.
-To verify the 0,0 point, print a test label.
-See "Printing a Test Label" in Chapter 8 for more information.

-You can not change the supply position while the printer is active.
+To verify the 0,0 point, print the diagnostic labels.
+See Chapter 8, "Troubleshooting," for more information.
+You can't change the supply position while the printer is active.
 Changing the supply position will affect the print position, dispense position, and backfeed distance.
 Once the supply position is set, use the print control packet and backfeed control packet to adjust printing and the dispense position.

-$\{I,B,0,0,1,10\}$
+Example {I,B,0,0,1,10 | }